kevin-llps/todo-list/features.md

     - 404 HTTP status
     - An error message "Todo item was not found"

+- `PATCH /todos/{id}`: Update Todo item by id.
+If it succeeds, it should return :
+    - 200 HTTP status
+    - Updated Todo item as body response

 - `DELETE /todos/{id}`: Remove Todo item by id.
 If it succeeds, it should return :
     - 204 HTTP status
     - No one body response

-### Database Changes
+### Database
-- The `todos` table will be used to store Todo items.
+- The `todo` table will be used to store Todo items.

-### Validation
-- Mandatory fields must be validated in the API input.
-- If mandatory fields are missing, it should return :
-    - 400 HTTP status
-    - An explicit error message as body response